bruvio/traffic_API/README.md

 ```

-The first time is necessary to build the Docker image.
-I provide a script (`docker-task.sh`) that can help speed up building,running and pushing to AWS images.
+I also provide a script (`docker-task.sh`) that can help speed up building,running and pushing to AWS images.
 The user can feel free to explore that script (there is a help provided) or just run:

 `docker-compose build` (takes lots of time to build numpy and pandas wheels!)